Neurofeedback at Home Devices

 - Recent Head Injuries or Concussions: Neurofeedback involving brainwave measurement can be sensitive to head injuries.
 Individuals who have recently experienced a head injury or concussion should avoid using neurofeedback at home until they have fully recovered and received clearance from a medical professional.

-- Neurological Disorders: Certain neurological conditions, such as brain tumors or brain lesions, may require specific considerations and medical clearance before using neurofeedback devices.
+- Neurological Disorders: Certain neurological conditions, such as brain tumors or lesions, may require specific considerations and medical clearance before using neurofeedback devices.

 - Pregnancy: Pregnant individuals should be cautious when using neurofeedback devices, as there may be potential risks or unknown effects on the developing fetus.